 It does this by developing your abilities at seven key skills or competencies:

-- The first is our ability to remain calm in a crisis, remaining strongly connected with who we are and what matters most to you and who you are at your best.
-This brings you the stability that will get you through the storms — and when times are calm it builds a stronger foundation that we can use to extend our leadership influence out into larger roles.
+- The first is your ability to remain calm in a crisis, remaining strongly connected with what matters most to you and who you are at your best.
+This brings you the stability that will get you through the storms — and when times are calm it expands your ability to influence the world.

-- The third step is to find more opportunities, even in a crisis.
-This brings us more options, strengthens morale, and puts us back in control — all of which make us more likely to succeed.
+- The third key skill is the ability to find more opportunities, even during a crisis.
+This expands your options, boosts your morale, and puts you back in control — all of which makes you more likely to succeed.

-- The sixth competency is the ability to describe your chosen way forward in a way that inspires you and the people around you to do what needs to be done.
+- The sixth key skill is the ability to describe your chosen way forward in a way that inspires you and the people around you to do what needs to be done.
 This gets you moving.

-- The seventh skill is the ability to maintain and build your emotional engagement as you move forward to make your vision a reality.
+- The seventh key competence is to maintain and build that emotional engagement as you move forward — again, both in yourself and in other people.

-On a scale of 0-10 how strong are you at each of these competencies today?
-Where do you most need to improve?
-Which skill will be the most critical for you over the next 12 months?
+On a scale of 0-10 how strong are you at these seven competencies today?
+Which is most lacking?
+Which would bring you the most immediate benefit if you improved it now?